b0tting/WindowedWerewolf/README.md

 ![Alt text](https://github.com/b0tting/WindowedWerewolf/blob/master/screenshots/weerwolf_configure.PNG "Configure menu")

 ## Features
 - You can select the display for the actual game display.
 Suggested use case is to configure on a laptop screen, then display the game on a projector.
+There's a special contrast mode for projectors.
 - Roles are freeform, ie. the game has no actual notion on what a Werewolf / Mafia member is.
-- Configuration is saved between games, but shuffle order is not.
+- Configuration is kept between games.

 ![Alt text](https://github.com/b0tting/WindowedWerewolf/blob/master/screenshots/weerwolf_game.PNG "Configure menu")